thirdandgrove/gatsby-source-bigcommerce/README.md

 }
 ```

-Once your instance is deployed in Gatsby could, get your preview URL and add it as an environment variable under the key `SITE_HOSTNAME`.
+Once your instance is deployed in Gatsby Cloud, get your preview URL and add it as an environment variable under the key `SITE_HOSTNAME`.

 Restart your instance and preview should be live.